top of page

 Ich trinke gern ein Glas Wein, wenn ich mein Abendessen esse.
 Vor einem besondern Essen trinke ich auch gern Champagner.

-(I like to drink a glass of wine, when eat my dinner.
-Before a special dinner I also like to drink champagne)
+(I like to drink a glass of wine when I eat my dinner.
+Before a special dinner, I also like to drink champagne)

 Wenn man in Deutschland studieren möchte, muss man Deutsch können.